unixwzrd/oobabooga-macOS/macOS-Install.md

 3. **VSCode**

     Yes, two IDE's, but there are many plugins for VSCode.
 Unless you're developing macOS or other Apple apps, this is a great IDE.
 I like it because there's a Vi/Vim mode for it.
 If you're familiar with the keystrokes for Vi, you're good to go.
-An integrated terminal means you can run a command line while in the IDE, and it can even do ssh tunneling so you can develop on aremote machine apearing as though everything was local.
+An integrated terminal means you can run a command line while in the IDE, and it can even do ssh tunneling so you can develop on a remote machine appearing as though everything was local.
 There are many options, settings, and plugins for this, and finding the right ones may be challenging.
 However, if you're working with AI or Data Science, you'll likely want this for the Jupyter Notebooks support alone.
 It also integrates seamlessly with GitHub.

     Make sure you get the "Apple Silicon" zip file.
 The universal and the Intel version caused me problems when I migrated from my Intel Mac to Apple Silicon because it would run in Rosetta, and everything on the system would report that it was running on Intel when using the terminal.
 Universal could possibly run inside Rosetta as there is an option on some applications, like iTerm, where when you open the "Get Info" for the application, there is an option to run it using Rosetta.
 Make sure you don't have the universal build and this box is unchecked.